awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-resource-data-sync.md

    The system partitions the table\.
 **Note**
-If you create resource data syncs from additional AWS Regions or Amazon Web Services accounts, then you must run this command again to update the partitions\.
+If you create resource data syncs from additional AWS Regions or AWS accounts, then you must run this command again to update the partitions\.
 You may also need to update your Amazon S3 bucket policy\.

-1. To preview your data, choose the view icon next to the AWS\_Application table\.
+1. To preview your data, choose the view icon next to the `AWS_Application` table\.
 ![\[alt-text\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/sysman-inventory-resource-data-sync-walk.png)

 1. Copy and paste the following statement into the query editor and then choose **Run Query**\.